-The NLS is a major source for borrowing braille reading material.
+The National Library Service (NLS) is a major source for borrowing braille reading material.
 The reader of braille who would like to purchase their books may contact National Braille Press for a free print or braille version of a catalog:

 National Braille Press

 Boston, MA 02115

 - Perkins Scout has an information clearinghouse with info on blindness, family and professional resources